xzz2021/wsReloadPlugin/README.md

  * @LastEditTime: 2023-03-18 10:48:17
 -->

+20240613update: Fixed the bug that the new version of chrome refresh failed!

 ##### wsReloadPlugin [中文](https://github.com/xzz2021/wsReloadPlugin/blob/main/README_zh.md)

 ### A webpack plugin for chrome extension v3 developers to compile and automatically refresh